Rapporter/pander/README.md

   * `table.continues.affix`: string (default: `(continued below)`) passed to `pandoc.table` to be used as an affix concatenated to the user defined caption for long (split) tables
   * `table.alignment.default`: string (default: `centre`) that defines the default alignment of cells.
 Can be `left`, `right` or `centre` that latter can be also spelled as `center`
   * `table.alignment.rownames`: string (default: `centre`) that defines the alignment of rownames in tables.
 Can be `left`, `right` or `centre` that latter can be also spelled as `center`
   * `use.hyphening`: boolean (default: `FALSE`) if try to use hyphening when splitting large cells according to table.split.cells.
-Requires `koRpus` package.
+Requires `sylly` package.
   * `evals.messages`: boolean (default: `TRUE`) passed to `evals`' `pander` method specifying if messages should be rendered
   * `p.wrap`: a string (default:`'_'`) to wrap vector elements passed to `p` function
   * `p.sep`: a string (default: `', '`) with the main separator passed to `p` function